Webmunk-Project/Webmunk-Django/README.md

      sudo apachectl -M | grep wsgi
      ```

-1. **(Strongly Recommended)** Before installing the DCS, [create a Python virtual environment](https://docs.python.org/3/library/venv.html) that will contain the local Python environment and all of the relevant dependencies separate from your host platform's own Python installation. *Do not put this virtual environment in your home directory, which is not accessible to Apache*, a suggestion is to create a directory such as `/var/www/venvs/webmunk` to put it in.
-Don't forget to activate your virtual environment before continuing! e.g. `source /var/www/venvs/webmunk/myenv/`
+1. **(Strongly Recommended)** Before installing the DCS, [create a Python virtual environment](https://docs.python.org/3/library/venv.html) that will contain the local Python environment and all of the relevant dependencies separate from your host platform's own Python installation. *Do not put this virtual environment in your home directory, which is not accessible to Apache*, a suggestion is to create a directory such as `/var/www/venvs/dcs` to put it in. then create it once you are in the appropriate directory `python3 -m venv myvenv`  Don't forget to activate your virtual environment before continuing (and every time you make changes)! e.g. `source /var/www/venvs/dcs/myvenv/bin/activate`

 2. Clone this repository to a suitable location on your server: